Showing posts with label 1980s. Show all posts

 The movie also doesn’t quite know what to do with Liz, apparently finding her well-respected work as boring as the audience does.
 So, the movie instead focuses on Liz’s sex life.
 She joins the mile high club with a 30-something “widower” she meets on a flight to New York (“We hope your flight has been pleasurable,” a flight attendant intones over the cabin speakers as Liz is getting plowed in the airplane’s bathroom).
 Later, she’s seduced by an 18-year-old gigolo in nut-crunchingly tight jeans (Olivia Newton-John’s then future ex-husband Matt Lattanzi), before ultimately settling into a doomed romance with Chris (Hart Bochner), a 22-year-old Rolling Stone reporter.

 I first thought the movie was trying to emphasize how Liz is a sexually liberated woman, in contrast to Merry who, despite writing a lot about sex, is a puritan at heart.
 In one of Liz and Merry’s many arguments, Liz asks Merry just how many men one must fuck to qualify as a slut.
 “Three!”
 Merry snaps.
 But ascribing a deeper meaning to Liz’s dalliances is giving Rich and Famous too much credit.
 Liz is down to fuck because how long are people going to sit for her discussing T.S.
-Elliot and D.H.
+Eliot and D.H.
 Lawrence with Hart Bochner?

 Candice Bergen and Jacqueline Bisset in the film RICH AND FAMOUS